-Funding for PhD students for September 2014 entry
+Funding for PhD students for September 2016 entry

 The School's postgraduate community is one of the largest and most diverse and dynamic postgraduate communities in the UK, and is committed to supporting financially the best qualified applicants.
-Funding your studies will be a crucial factor in your decision to apply for a postgraduate degree, so the earlier you consider your funding options, the better.
+Funding your programme will be a crucial factor in your decision to apply for a postgraduate research degree, so the earlier you consider your funding options, the better.

 Funding is available from various sources:

 - PhD Scholarship in Global Health, Disaster Response and Humanitarian Aid

 - PhD studentship: 'Pan-dialectal Arabic Speech Communities in Global Cities' - Start date 1 January 2017